bluepeter/alphagroove/README.md

 ### Chart Generation

-AlphaGroove can generate high-quality chart images for each entry signal it detects.
+AlphaGroove automatically generates high-quality chart images for each entry signal it detects.
+Chart generation is enabled by default.
 These charts:

 - Show the current day (up to the entry point) and 1 previous trading day
 - Are rendered as Candlestick charts for detailed OHLC analysis